Get Started With ID Capture

 Note

-You can retrieve your Scandit Data Capture SDK license key, by signing in to your account at ssl.scandit.com.
+You can retrieve your Scandit Data Capture SDK license key, by signing in to your account at ssl.scandit.com/dashboard/sign-in.

 Please note that your license may support only a subset of ID Capture features.
 If you would like to use additional features please contact us at support@scandit.com.